AlexandruGiurca/Dynamic-Hedging-Derivatives/README.md

-# Dynamic Hedging Strategy that Replicates the Payoff of Different Derivative
+### Dynamic Hedging Strategy that Replicates the Payoff of Different Derivatives